lilt/lilt-java/docs/DocumentsApi.md

 <a name="pretranslateDocument"></a>
 # **pretranslateDocument**
-> DocumentPretranslateResponse pretranslateDocument(body, caseSensitive, autoAccept)
+> DocumentPretranslateResponse pretranslateDocument(body, caseSensitive, autoAccept, mode)

 Pretranslate a Document